 Good management focuses on providing tools, support, and structure that project teams will run with.
 Provide the tools — and then take a step back.

-Fortunately, in 2019 there are many apps and software that provide good plumbing and insurance for a healthy digital circulatory system.
+Fortunately, in 2019, there are many apps and software that provide good plumbing and insurance for a healthy digital nervous system.

-Have you ever considered introducing short breaks and meditation training right at the workplace?
-Some companies such as Lululemon begin their meetings with a 5-minute silent sitting.
+Have you ever considered introducing short breaks and meditation training in the workplace?
+Some companies begin their meetings with a five-minute silent sitting.